ISR3D/ISR3D/docs/README.md

 ./prepareGeneratedStent.sh /directory-to-cfg-file/input_stage1.cfg
 ```

-At the end of the process, a multiple stage3 files will be generated.
-There are files are the necessary inputs for the second part of the simulation.
+At the end of the process, multiple stage3 files will be generated.
+These files are necessary inputs for the second phase of the simulation.
 The second part is about post-stenting tissue growth.
 The parameters of this process are all listed in [ymmsl configuration file](https://github.com/ISR3D/ISR3D/tree/master/config).
 To run the simulation, open several separate terminals, or through &, or use a bash script, run:
 ```
 muscle_manager /directory-to-stage4-ymmsl-file/input_stage4.ymmsl
 /Installation-directory-of-ISR3D/build/smc --muscle-instance=smc
 /Installation-directory-of-ISR3D/build/voxelizer --muscle-instance=voxelizer
 /Installation-directory-of-ISR3D/build/distributor --muscle-instance=distributor
-mpirun -np 2 /Installation-directory-of-ISR3D/build/FlowController3D --muscle-instance=flow
+mpirun -np <nproc> /Installation-directory-of-ISR3D/build/FlowController3D --muscle-instance=flow
 /Installation-directory-of-ISR3D/build/collector --muscle-instance=collector
 ```
 Don't forget to load the MUSCLE3 library and enable venv if you use it.
 If you have done everything correctly, the models should start producing output as soon as all of them connect to the manager.